What to Expect in Greenburgh Town Court: Speeding Tickets and Traffic Matters

 If you go to court expecting to proceed to trial on your traffic matter, your case may take longer.
 Trials are usually handled at the end of the calendar to avoid a long delay for those who simply wish to take a plea.

 About Our Firm: Our Yonkers Ticket Lawyers and Greenburgh Ticket Attorneys excel at getting tickets dismissed or reduced.
-We have over 25 years of legal experience and have gained a reputation among our peers as being superb lawyers.
+We have more than 20 years of legal experience and have gained a reputation among our peers as being superb lawyers.
 Our team of traffic defense lawyers is lead by Joseph P. Villanueva.
 He is a former prosecutor.
 Having a former prosecutor on your side can help in analyzing critical issues in your case.
 Call us now at 914-723-7900.